The Buddha: Islam

 Buddhist ideas in Muslim culture can be traced to the presence of Buddhism in Transoxiana and K̲h̲urāsān.
 Buddhism lasted from the 2nd century B.C. to the 8th century, there, until it dwindled in the face of Zoroastrianism, the Sassanid state religion.
-Remnants of Buddhism remains until the 9th century and the lasting impact of Buddhist influence is reflected in Muslim arts and poetry of Islamic Persia.
+Remnants of Buddhism remained until the 9th century and the lasting impact of Buddhist influence is reflected in Muslim arts and poetry of Islamic Persia.
 However, in the 9th century, the intellectual distance between Buddhism and Islam increased drastically.
 Only centuries later, during Turco-Mongol governance, the attention of Muslim scholars shifted towards Buddhism again.

 In Islamic sources, Buddha is called Budd (Persian: but) or Shakyamuni.
 The former term is used in the writings of al-Jahiz, al-Mas'udi, al-Biruni, and al-Shahrastani.
 The term further denotes a temple or an idol, as many authors believed that Buddhists were idolaters.
 They are described further as believing in the eternity of the world, the retributation of actions after life, and the appearance of Buddha in various forms.
 Buddhists were referred to as sumaniyya.

 Although Muslims had only rudimentary knowledge about Buddhism, they attempted to integrate the Buddha into their own religious history.
 Ibn Hazm defines the Buddha as a person who is not born, does not eat or drink, and does not die.
 The Buddha is compared to various Islamic figures by Muslim heresiologists.
 In his Fihrist, ibn al-Nadim reiterates three opinions from among the scholars, that the Buddha is either an angel, an ʿifrīt (demon), or a Prophet.
-Al-Shahrastani identified Buddha with the legendary al-Khizr.
+Al-Shahrastani identified Buddha with al-Khizr.

 Rashid al-Din Hamadani's (1247–1318) Jāmiʿ al-Tawārīkh dedicates an entire chapter on describing Buddhist beliefs to the Ilkhanate from a Muslim viewpoint.
 He identifies Buddha (Shakyamuni) as a monotheistic prophet.
 He integrates the cyclical reappearance of the Buddha into the lineage of Islamic prophets, who likewise raise whenever a community yielded into decay and violence.
 In line with Islamic prophetology, Rashid al-Din emphasises the finality of Muhammad.
 In order to establish Buddha's monotheism, the author retells a story from the Lalitavistara Sūtra within an Islamic framework: Accordingly, the Indian deities, Vishnu, Brahma, Shiva, and Indra are prophets or angels who claim divinity for themselves and thus identified with the "people of Iblis" (ahl-i iblīs).
 When Buddha is brought to the idols and ordered to worship them, the idols bow down before Buddha instead, an idea linked to the Quranic story of angels prostrating before Adam, and the superiority of prophets over angels in Islamic theology (Kalām).